-Since 2013, I work as a research assistant to Lev Manovich, professor of Computer Science at the Graduate Center, City University of New York, and Director of the Cultural Analytics Lab (Software Studies Initiative before 2017).
+Since 2013, I am a research assistant to Dr. Lev Manovich, professor of Computer Science at the Graduate Center, City University of New York, and Director of the Cultural Analytics Lab (called Software Studies Initiative before 2017).
 While working in the lab, I have co-authored research projects on social media photography such as Selfiecity (2014), Selfiecity London (2015), and The Exceptional and the Everyday: 144 Hours in Kyiv (2014).
 See my publications discussing the findings of these projects in the articles section.

 Currently I am a PhD candidate in art history at the Graduate Center, City University of New York.
 My doctoral dissertation, The “Olympiad of Photography”: The International Federation of Photographic Art, 1950–1965, deals with the "international style" of photography of the 1950s that emerged in the photography biennials and yearbooks of the International Federation of Photographic Art.

-My curatorial interests are focused on photography and lens-based media.
-As an independent curator, I have curated several exhibitions of contemporary art and photography such as Private.
-Contemporary Photography from Latvia (Moscow, Russia, 2008) and North by North East, the pavilion of Latvia at the 55th Venice Art Biennale (Venice, Italty, 2013).
+As an independent curator, I have curated several exhibitions featuring contemporary art, photography, and video such as Private.
+Contemporary Photography from Latvia (Moscow, Russia, 2008) and North by North East, the pavilion of Latvia at the 55th Venice Art Biennale (Venice, Italy, 2013).

-Besides, my teaching experience includes teaching undergraduate level art history classes at York College (2012-2013) and Bronx Community College (2013) in New York City, graduate level classes in media theory and history of photography at the University of Liepaja (2010-2011), and undergraduate level history of photography and photography exhibition management classes at the Latvian Culture College (2010-2011) in Latvia.
+Classes that I have taught include undergraduate intro to art history at York College (2012-2013) and Bronx Community College (2013) in New York City, graduate level media theory and history of photography classes at the University of Liepaja, Latvia (2010-2011), and undergraduate history of photography and photography exhibition management classes at the Latvian Culture College in Riga, Latvia (2010-2011).

-As it happens: see the latest updates from my Instagram feed below, and feel free to follow and connect.
+Happening right now: see the latest updates from my Instagram feed below, and feel free to follow and connect via social media.